onur-zengin/python-cisco-iosxr/README.md

    If for any reason a single subThread takes too long (i.e. longer than the pre-defined running frequency of the
     mainThread) to complete, than the other threads will wait.
-Although this may incur unintended delays to the monitoring of the other nodes, it would otherwise constitute a greater risk to allow the program to run while the reason of the delay is unknown.
+Although this may incur unintended delays to the monitoring of the other nodes, it would otherwise constitute a greater risk to allow the program to run while the reason of the delay / hang is unknown.

 __5. NODE DISCOVERY__